Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - Capability to safeguard funds.

-The maximum sum to be advanced to the paying agent will be specified in the appointing order.
+The maximum sum to be advanced to the paying agent is specified in the appointing order.
 The CCO might need to advance cash to others for payment of orders.
-When advancing cash, the CCO should obtain a receipt on DD 1081, “Statement of Agent Officers Account,” or SF 1165, “Receipt for Cash Subvoucher.”
-The name of the person paying for the goods and services will be used in the place of imprest fund cashier, and the person receiving the cash will sign, date, and annotate the time on the form.
-(The rest of SF 1165 will not be used.)
-The paying agent must account for all cash; therefore, interim payments to others must be made carefully.
+When advancing cash, the CCO should obtain a receipt on DD Form 1081, “Statement of Agent Officers Account,” or SF 1165, “Receipt for Cash Subvoucher.”
 The disbursing officer should be informed about any losses or shortages as soon as possible.

 - The contractor gives adequate security.